About Hemp Jewelry

 - metal clasp and cord tips

-- safety pin or other means to hold the necklace in place while you create it
+- safety pin to attach end to your jeans, or another way to hold the necklace in place while you create it

 The Two Basic Knots